 The House of Representatives will also look into the failure of the flood control system in the capital region.

-Manila Rep. Rolando Valeriano, chair of the House committee on Metro Manila development, on Thursday said that he has scheduled a hearing on July 31 to tackle why the flood control infrastructure failed and explore measures needed to prevent its recurrence.
+Also on Thursday, Manila Rep. Rolando Valeriano, chair of the House Committee on Metro Manila Development, said he had scheduled a hearing for July 31 to tackle why the flood control infrastructure failed and explore measures to prevent its recurrence.

-He pointed out that he initially would require the agencies, particularly the DPWH and MMDA, to explain why the flood control systems were unable to handle the rainfall brought by Carina and the habagat.
+He pointed out that he initially would require the agencies, particularly the DPWH and MMDA, to explain why the flood control systems failed to handle the rainfall brought by Carina and the habagat.

-“Rainfall brought by Carina might be record-breaking but we should already be prepared for this,” he stressed, adding that the agencies should be using supertyphoons as a benchmark in setting up disaster risk reduction and management measures.
+“Rainfall brought by Carina might be record-breaking but we should already be prepared for this,” he stressed, adding that the agencies should use supertyphoons as a benchmark in setting up disaster risk reduction and management measures.

 In separate statements, ACT Teachers Rep. France Castro and Gabriela Rep. Arlene Brosas also vowed to scrutinize the DPWH, which handles the bulk of the country’s existing flood management projects, in the upcoming budget deliberations for the 2025 national budget.